top of page

 Do I need to be present for the session?

 You do not need to present for the entire session but it’s helpful for you to be there in the beginning to answer any questions.
-You are also welcome to watch the entire session.

 Does it matter what discipline or level of riding my horse and I do?

 I have experience working with a full range of disciplines at all levels including: Dressage, Hunters, Jumpers, Eventers, Cutting horses, Barrel Racers, and Pasture Puffs.
-Bodywork is benifical to horses at any riding level.
+Bodywork is beneficial to horses at any riding level.

 What is Red Light Therapy and what tools do you use?